 What should I do if I’m having difficulties accessing my Dickinson e-mail through Gateway?

 When attempting to log in at http://gateway.dickinson.edu, be sure you are typing in the correct user name and password that is obtained through the Applicant Portal.
 It is sometimes necessary to clear your Internet cache or update your browser for Gateway to work effectively.
-Issues or questions should be directed to firstname.lastname@example.org or 717-245-1000.
-If you are having difficulties over the weekend, please know that your message will be responded to as quickly as possible on Monday.
+Issues or questions with Gateway should be directed to the Dickinson Help Desk at firstname.lastname@example.org or 717-245-1000.
+If you are having difficulties over a weekend, please know that your message will be responded to as quickly as possible when staff arrive to the office on Monday.

 Why can’t I find Pre-Orientation registration on Gateway?